i-a-n/unionjkl/_posts/2015-12-06-how-to-make-this-website.markdown

 ---
 layout:         post
 title:          "How to Make This Website"
 subtitle:       "The blog you're looking at was a labor of love.
 Here's how I made it."
 date:           2015-12-16 12:00:00
 header-img:     "img/post-bg-make-this-website-1.jpg"
+thumbnail-img:  "img/post-thumb-make-this-website-1.jpg"
 published:      true
 category:       Code
-readtime:   "25 minutes"
+readtime:       "20 minutes"
 ---

 <p><span class='illuminated-letter'>E</span>very so often it happens that a web developer wakes up one afternoon and decides, against everyone's best judgment, they need a personal website.
 It could be for professional reasons, or personal ones, or just to try out a new platform.
 Whatever the case, the web developer will then promptly put off starting the project for a minimum of three months.</p>